velleeda/Form/README.md

 # Form

-Projeto criado em um dos cursos de React da Alura para aprender sobre Hooks, Contextos e boas práticas. <br />
+Project created in one of Alura's React courses to learn about Hooks, Contexts and best practices. <br />

-Nele: <br />
+In it: <br />

-- Aprendi sobre Hooks;
+- I learned about Hooks;
-- Utilizei a context API para melhorar o código;
+- I used the context API to improve the code;
-- Aprendi sobre técnicas de validação de dados em formulários.
+- I learned about data validation techniques in forms.

 # Overview

 ![](./public/gifs/default.gif)